9. Database access

 }

-- Line 1: The [System.Data.SqlClient] namespace contains the classes used to manage a SQL Server 2005 database
+- line 1: space of names [System.Data.SqlClientcontains classes for managing a SQL Server 2005 database

-- line 28: the object encapsulating SQL commands is of type SQLCommand
+- line 28: the object encapsulating SQL orders is of type SQLCommand

-- line 47: the object encapsulating the result of an SQL Select statement is of type SQLDataReader
+- line 47: the object encapsulating the result of a SQL Select order is of type SQLDataReader

-The code is identical to that used with the SQL Server Compact DBMS, except for the class names.
+The code is identical to that used with the SGBD SQL Server Compact, except for the class names.
 To execute it, you can use (line 11) either of the two connection strings defined in [App.config].

 The architecture used will be as follows: